-This module has demonstrated a very broad concept of the writing process, and in some senses a generic one.
+This module has demonstrated a very broad concept of the writing process.
 The next step for you, as a writer, is to visualize and customize your own personal process.
-Find out what works best for you—do you prefer outlining?
-Mapping?
-Fast drafts?
-Slow drafts?
-No matter your preferences, you’ll find that good writing is a process.
-It takes time, planning, and multiple iterations before resulting in a polished piece.
+Find out what works best for you.
+Do you prefer outlining?
+Do like mapping out your ideas?
+Are you a fan of fast drafts?
+Do you like writing slow drafts?
+No matter your preferences, you will find that good writing is a process.
+It takes time, planning, and multiple iterations before resulting in a polished essay.

 Try to identify a metaphor for your writing process.
 In the example below, Pat Thomson describes the value such a metaphor can give you.
 In this case, she’s describing writing her Ph.D. thesis: